qorix-group/process_description/process/process_areas/change_management/change_management_workproducts.rst

    | Change Request for a new component or a modification of an existing component,
    | which changes the scope of the component.
    | Software Modules are also components (top-level component).

-.. needextend:: docname is not None and "process_areas/change_management" in docname :+tags: change_management